lapwinglabs/bare-auth/Readme.md

 [LinkedIn](https://github.com/lapwinglabs/bare-auth-linkedin) | [Lapwing Labs](https://github.com/lapwinglabs) | Log in with LinkedIn | `LINKEDIN_CLIENT_SECRET`

 > If you create your own authentication strategy, submit a pull request!

+## JWT support

+Bare Auth comes with built-in support for [JSON Web Tokens](http://jwt.io).
+To sign the response, simply add the `JWT_SECRET` environment variable.

+Tou can pass this token to your API to create, update or verify the User.
+In order for the token to be accepted, the JWT secret must be the same on both servers.

+You can also adjust the expiration by setting the `JWT_EXPIRATION`.
+In order for the token to be accepted, the JWT secret must be the same on both servers.

 ## License